 The grateful “minister” accepted the use of the horse.
 But after traveling a ways toward the church he announced that he had left his notes behind at the house.
 He would return to collect them, and he asked the family to ride ahead and explain the delay.
 Naturally, Bell ransacked the house for any valuables and rode off, stealing the family’s horse.

 Horse theft was a serious crime in 1741.
-Unfortunately for the real Rev. Rowland, he was traveling in Pennsylvania at the time delivering fire and brimstone sermons during a tour of religious revival meetings.
-When Rev. Rowland crossed into New Jersey he was tossed in jail, accused of horse stealing.
+Unfortunately for the real Rev. John Rowland, he was in Pennsylvania at the time delivering fiery sermons at religious revival meetings.
+When Rowland crossed into New Jersey he went to jail, accused of horse stealing.
 Rowland was eventually cleared of the charges, but the case was another prize for Tom Bell’s trophy case.

-By 1742 Bell had returned to New England, this time to Newport.
-But by now the list of victims that he had duped was a long one, and no sooner had he arrived in the city than he was thrown in jail, accused by a man he had swindled on a previous visit.
+By 1742 Bell had returned to New England, this time to Newport, R.I.
+But by now the list of victims he had duped was a long one.
+No sooner had he arrived in the city than he got thrown into jail again, accused by a man he had swindled on a previous visit.

 From jail in Newport, Bell issued a public plea for forgiveness.
 He pledged to reform and promised to write a memoir to help others avoid his criminal path.
 It was yet another con.
 By 1743 he had returned to Philadelphia and was thrown in jail again for theft.
 By now his name was notorious and newspapers from New Hampshire to Virginia carried warnings that Tom Bell might be traveling again, looking for his next victim.

 Bell continued his crimes and his sentences got more severe.
 A Massachusetts court convicted him of theft and sentenced him to be whipped and sold into servitude.
 Yet Bell always managed to escape.
-In one case he joined the militia, probably in lieu of jail, but soon fled.
+In one case he joined the militia, probably in lieu of jail, but he soon fled.
 A New Jersey court convicted him of counterfeiting.
 And later he was sentenced to death in Massachusetts.
-But the sentence was not carried out.
+But he managed to escape the gallows.

 The final chapter of Bell’s life came in 1771 in Kingston, Jamaica.
-Bell had served as chief mate on a pirate ship that had attacked a Spanish schooner, robbing it of 14,000 dollars.
-Bell had been arrested and was convicted, along with the ship’s captain, and sentenced to hang.
-Tom Bell repented one last time and killed himself before he was scheduled for execution.
+Bell had served as chief mate on a pirate ship that had attacked a Spanish schooner, robbing it of $14,000.
+Bell was arrested and convicted, along with the ship’s captain, and sentenced to hang.
+Tom Bell repented one last time and killed himself before he went to the gallows.

 Thanks to Early Americans by Carl Bridenbaugh.